South Carolina Car Accident Lawyer - Auto Injury Attorney

 Medical records, police reports, eye witness testimony, traffic light video, and vehicle black box data can help substantiate any claims and strengthen the case for compensation.

-How Much Does an South Carolina Auto Accident Lawyer Cost?
+How Much Does a South Carolina Auto Accident Lawyer Cost?
 We know that as a car accident victim, you deserve to RECEIVE money, not PAY money out-of-pocket.
 The law firm handles everything from investigation to negotiation once representation has been established.
-When a favorable settlement or verdict secured, you pay a percentage of the money won for you.
+When a favorable settlement or verdict is secured, you pay a percentage of the money won for you.
 We are happy to discuss our fees during your FREE NO OBLIGATION consultation.

 How much will I receive for my car accident settlement?
 Every client will have different costs and losses.
 All damages that meet the legal standard in South Carolina, should be considered in your injury claim.
 Whether $1,000 or $10 million, you should never have to cover your own costs.
 If someone else caused your crash, you deserve to receive compensation from the liable party.